 2. Seal the top of the bags with clear packing tape so the children do not open them.

 3. Let the bags sit for a week or longer.

 4. Observe the bags daily and record changes to the inside of the bag and the bread.

 5. Talk about what happened in each bag.

-6. If different phenomena occurred in each bag, ask why and record the child's ideas.
+6. If different phenomena occurred in each bag, ask why.

 6. Bug Study

 - a shoe box